ExileofBrokenSky/My-Foundry-VTT-Macros/Force-Empowered Strikes/Readme.md

 }
 ```
 Yeah, it's a mouthful, once you slap this bad-boy into your macro all you have to do next is a few checks and then call it somehow.
-* First, you need a character with Guardian class levels.
+* First, you need a character with Guardian class levels who has Force Points for their Primary Resource.
 * Next you need to either attach the macro to a feature and use it, or give the player access to the macro and they can use it that way.